You can read about the waste hierarchy and what Elretur does to recycle and reuse here.

 - a circular economy to benefit the environment and the climate

 - consumer safety and a good consumer experience

 - a clear, uniform, stable framework for the relevant actors

 The next step in the waste hierarchy is recycling.
 By far the most electronic waste (WEEE) in Denmark is recycled.
 Our recycling rate across the various categories of electronic waste (WEEE categories) is 74%.
 Denmark either meets or exceeds the EU target for all categories.
 It is important to recycle electronic waste and spent batteries because, among other things, much of the waste contains metals.
 Many of these metals are rare and resource-intensive to extract through mining.
 For example, we save 87% CO2 when we recycle steel instead of extracting it.
 This benefits the climate, the environment and all of us.
 A number of metals are limited resources.
 If the metal ends up in the wrong waste stream and is incinerated with everything else, it cannot be recycled later.
 Therefore, the way we handle resources today has a major impact on our future.
 Elretur also works to ensure increased and improved recycling of electronic waste and spent batteries.
 We do this through ongoing dialogue with our waste operators and by running information campaigns to improve the collection and correct sorting of the waste.
-For example, did you see our battery campaign “F**** with your groundwater”?
-We will still have a great need to recycle in years to come, because even if we increase what is reused, old electronics products will eventually no longer be repairable.
+For example, did you see our battery campaign “F**** with the batteries” We will still have a great need to recycle in years to come, because even if we increase what is reused, old electronics products will eventually no longer be repairable.
 At that point, it will become important to extract materials from the electronic waste.
 Therefore, we must increase the proportion of direct reuse and, at the same time, take good care of our Danish recycling system.

 Although some of the waste cannot be reused or recycled, we can still incinerate it and utilise the energy for heating and electricity.